NLnetLabs/routinator/source/data-processing.rst

 and organisations running delegated RPKI.
 Each pointer explicitly states if RRDP is offered in addition to rsync.

+As a precaution, Routinator will not accept rsync and HTTPS URIs from RPKI data with dubious host names.
+In particular, it will reject the name *localhost*, URIs that consist of IP addresses, and a host name that contains an explicit port.
+You can change this behaviour with the :option:`--allow-dubious-hosts` option.

+RRDP Fallback
+"""""""""""""

 If an RRDP endpoint is unavailable but it has worked in the past, Routinator will assume this is a transient problem.
 It will retry using RRDP for up to 60 minutes since the last successful update, during which it will rely on the